The following professionals lent their expertise to this article:

 Accelerated BSN Programs

-Examples of Washington, DC, Area Nursing Schools with this Program
+Examples of Washington, D.C., Area Nursing Schools with this Program

 George Washington University